 Here's a pretty good analogy:

 If you've ever driven a car with a manual transmission, you may have noticed there's a "red zone" on the tachometer dial.
-When the needle approaches the red zone, it is time to shift to a lower gear, or you risk damaging your engine.
+When the needle approaches the red zone, it is time to shift to a higher gear, or you risk damaging your engine.
 You can wander into the red zone on occasion, say when you're accelerating extra hard to merge with high-speed traffic, but for everyday cruising, automotive experts agree that your engine speed should be kept well below the "redline".

 Driving a wood stove presents a similar situation: